mrazomej/BarBay.jl/docs/src/index.md

-# BayesFitness
+# BarBay

-Welcome to the documentation of `BayesFitness.jl`!
+Welcome to the documentation of `BarBay.jl`!
 The accompanying paper, *Bayesian inference of relative fitness on high-throughput pooled competition assays*, explains all of the biological and mathematical background needed to understand this package.
 Here, we mainly focus on how to use the package,